ndd21/PHYS281/docs/exercises.md

     Add a new method to the class that will return the electric field interpolated at any point within the grid.
 You may want to use the SciPy [`interp2d`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.interp2d.html)
     class.
-The method should raise an error if trying to interpolate outside the bounds of the x-y grid.
+The method should raise an error if trying to interpolate outside the bounds of the $x$-$y$ grid.

     Try reading in a previously saved object and using this new method on that object.